CiscoDevNet/terraform-provider-aci/docs/resources/relation_from_taboo_contract_subject_to_filter.md

 ```

-All examples for the Relation From Taboo Contract To Filter resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_from_taboo_contract_to_filter) folder.
+All examples for the Relation From Taboo Contract Subject To Filter resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_from_taboo_contract_subject_to_filter) folder.

 ## Schema ##